javiereguiluz/easybook/UPGRADE.md

         - '{{ item.counters[0:6]|join(".") }}' # 1.1.1.1.1.1
 ```

-4. **Some label parameters have been renamed**.
-The main parameters available for each label are now grouped under `item` variable.
-Other special parameters may also exist for some labels, as explained in the documentation.
+### 4. Some label parameters have been renamed ###

+The main parameters available for each label are now grouped under `item`
+variable.
+Other special parameters may also exist for some labels, as explained
+in the documentation.

 Chapter labels - before: